BiCurNet: Pre-Movement EEG based Neural Decoder for Biceps Curl Trajectory Estimation: Abstract

 \section{Abstract}

-Kinematic parameter (KP) estimation from early electroencephalogram (EEG) signals is essential for positive augmentation using wearable robot.
-However, work related to early estimation of KPs from surface EEG is sparse.
-In this work, a deep learning-based model, BiCurNet, is presented for early estimation of biceps curl using collected EEG signal.
-The model utilizes light-weight architecture with depth-wise separable convolution layers and customized attention module.
-The feasibility of early estimation of KPs is demonstrated using brain source imaging.
-Computationally efficient EEG features in spherical and head harmonics domain is utilized for the first time for KP prediction.
-The best Pearson correlation coefficient (PCC) between estimated and actual trajectory of $0.7$ is achieved when combined EEG features (spatial and harmonics domain) in delta band is utilized.
-Robustness of the proposed network is demonstrated for subject-dependent and subject-independent training, using EEG signals with artifacts.
+Kinematic parameter (KP) estimation from early electroencephalogram (EEG) signals is essential for positive augmentation using wearable robots.
+However, surface EEG-based early KP estimation studies are sparse in the literature.
+In this study, simultaneous surface EEG and kinematics data of five participants is collected during the biceps-curl motor task.
+The feasibility of early estimation of KPs is demonstrated using brain source imaging (BSI).
+Discrete wavelet transform (DWT) is utilized for sub-band extraction from pre-processed EEG signals.
+Further, spherical and head harmonics domain features are extracted from sub-bands of the EEG signals.
+A deep-learning based decoding model, BiCurNet, is proposed for early KP estimation using spatial and harmonics domain EEG features during the biceps-curl task.
+The proposed model utilizes lightweight architecture with depth-wise separable convolution layers and a customized attention module.
+The best Pearson correlation coefficient (PCC) between the estimated and actual trajectory of $0.7$ is achieved when combined EEG features (spatial and harmonics domain) in the delta band are utilized.
+Intra- and Inter-subject performance analyses are performed to evaluate the subject-adaptability of the proposed decoding model.
+The performance of the proposed BiCurNet is compared with the existing multi-linear regression (mLR) counterpart.
+The robustness of the proposed model is additionally illustrated using an ablation study.
+The robust performance and lightweight architecture will facilitate the real-time implementation of the model with deployment on a microcontroller to control BCI-based wearable robots.